 Interestingly, it is rare that the above loading conditions exist in just one pure form.
 Usually there are degrees of 2 or all 3 in a beam.
-Take for example the main beams.
-There is the obvious bending load, then sheer present in part from the bending, and in part from the cross members that attach to it.
+Take for example trailer frame main beams.
+There is an obvious bending load, then sheer present partly from the bending forces, and partly from other members attaching to it.
 (Also the suspension loading, tongue attachment, etc..)
 Then, there is Torque load on the trailer frame material because of the cross members (and outriggers if it has them).
-True, the primary loading is bending, and normally Torque loading is small, but just know that all is not as simple as it first seems.
+True, the primary loading is bending, and normally Torque loading is small However, just know that all is not as simple as it first seems.

-To do the calculations, there are free resources online.
+For more on calculations, there are free resources online.
 One is at engineeringtoolbox.com.
-It’s good information with explanations and links, and it has free calculators, but the site is pretty cluttered.
+It’s good information with explanations and links, and it has free calculators, but dig through the clutter.
 Also, in calculating, don’t make it more complex that it needs.
 Start with general calculations, then hone in on the areas that need more attention.

 Needs When Choosing Trailer Frame Material

 Different portions of the trailer frame have different needs, and that obviously drives part of the decision about trailer frame material.
 For illustrative purposes, let’s think about a typical frame and describe the beams as well as their needs.
 This illustration will work for the discussion, though keep in mind that every frame is a little different.